Hey Ylva, welcome to the XR Creator Spotlight, it’s an honor to have you. To kick things off, can you please tell us a bit about yourself?

-Going back to the research, it has been shown that virtual reality can help humans learn faster, learn better, and to retain more of what we’ve learned.
+Going back to the research, it has been shown that virtual reality can help humans learn faster, learn better, and retain more of what we’ve learned.
 There is no doubt that VR is a potent medium when it comes to increasing our understanding, both when it comes to understanding of complex concepts e.g. in a school setting, but maybe more importantly; it is established that we are more likely to help those that are familiar to us, the ones we understand — and research has shown that VR can help us understand those who are different to us.
 To me, this is the true superpower of VR, it can enhance our cognition, and if used right, it can make us better humans.

 Our team used all of this incredible knowledge and research when creating Be Earth #13.
-We believe that the embodiment of the Earth will create a deeper understanding of the world’s interconnectedness, and help communicate that every one of us is part of the Earth itself — increasing the sense of responsibility and accountability of our future.
-We are all Earth, and we can only exist successfully as part of this system.
+We believe that the embodiment of the Earth will create a deeper understanding of the world’s interconnectedness, and help communicate that every one of us is part of the Earth itself — increasing the sense of responsibility and accountability for our future.
+We are all on Earth, and we can only exist successfully as part of this system.

 How did you embed inclusive design into your project?
 Can you describe some of the design decisions?

 Inclusive design is a core part of my research.
-My PhD is within Inclusive Design and Creative Technology Innovation at SMARTLab/UCD.
+My PhD is in Inclusive Design and Creative Technology Innovation at SMARTLab/UCD.
 My goal has been to be inclusive both in building the team and when designing our experiences.
 When it comes to the team, I think we need to be diverse, because if we are not, we will not find a story that is worth telling.

 When it comes to the design, we carefully made development decisions to remove obstacles and make the experience more accessible.
 Some examples of inclusive design decisions include:

-Our decision to use hand-tracking to navigate, making it easier for most people to intuitively engage in the story.
+Our decision to use hand-tracking to navigate made it easier for most people to intuitively engage in the story.
 We also extended this tracking to include heads, for those who do not have, or cannot use, their hands.
 We also made a version of the experience that requires minimal or no interaction, so if you cannot use either your hands or your head, you can still enter into and complete the experience.

-We chose to make the experience relative to the height of the player, so that those in a wheelchair can access it and so that whether you are short or tall, the experience will have the same impact.
+We chose to make the experience relative to the height of the player so that those in a wheelchair can access it and so that whether you are short or tall, the experience will have the same impact.

 We also thought through sound, for those users who are deaf or hard of hearing.
-Our team made the experience workable with or without sound, so that users can get through it and gain meaning from the experience without the narration being absolutely necessary.
+Our team made the experience workable with or without sound so that users can get through it and gain meaning from the experience without the narration being absolutely necessary.